CrossRef/rest-api-doc/rest_api.md

 - v21: 2014-07-01, new `award.number` and `award.funder` relational filters.
 - v22: 2014-07-16, changed title to more accurately reflect scope of API.
 - v23, 2014-09-01, semantics of mutliple filters, dot filters
+- v24, 2014-10-15, Added info on license of CrossRef metadata itself.
+Doh.

 ## Background